ajs7270/study/linux.md

 ## Kernel data structure
 ### Red Block tree Properties (4가지)
-* tpye of self-balancing binary search tree
+* type of self-balancing binary search tree
 * Nodes: red or black
 * Leaves: black, no data
 * The path from node to one of its leaves contains the same number of black nodes as the shortest path to any of its other leaves